State Management

 ]);

-Nested Updates
+Nested State Updates

 Update nested properties using dot notation or nested arrays: